UPPMAX/R-matlab-julia-HPC/docs-mk/common/use_tarball.md

     Note however, that if you during exercise work modify files, they will be overwritten if you make `git pull` (like if the teacher needs to modify something).
-    - Then make a copy somewhere else with your answers!
+    If this is the case, then make a copy somewhere else with your answers!